arihantb2/rrt/README.md

 # RRT
 This is a basic implementation of RRT on a 2D world with line and circle obstacles

-To use the application, unpack the provided zip file and build and run using the instructions below.
+To use the application, clone this repository and build and run using the instructions below.

 ## Dependencies